 A growing sector

-Cheng also said “as products are diversified and that visas are easier to obtain, various types of consumers will be interested.”
+Cheng also said, “as products are diversified and visas are easier to obtain, various types of consumers will be interested.”

 Sun Ruihong specializing in cruise tourism to the Shanghai University of Science and Technology said that “families with young children and young married couples become key consumers in that market.
 The cruises provide many distractions and are good to bring people together. “

 But she nevertheless highlighted that there are significant obstacles for drivers’ cruises such as uncertain government policies.
 “That the government provides ongoing support for the cruise industry by loosening the prohibitions would be an important measure,” she declared.
 “This includes high port charges, banning drivers cruises to sell their own tickets, instead, they were allowed to sell them to organizations and also repeating the official request procedures when a ship wishes dock in different ports. “